S&P Edges Higher to Record Close

 By Joe Wallace and Karen Langley

-The S&P 500 edged higher Tuesday as investors cheered trade talks among senior U.S. and Chinese officials following weeks of escalating tensions between the world's two largest economies.
+The S&P 500 and Nasdaq Composite notched records again Tuesday, as investors cheered trade talks among U.S. and Chinese officials following weeks of escalating tensions between the world's two largest economies.

-The broad stock index edged up 0.4% to set another closing record, while the Dow Jones Industrial Average dropped 0.2%.
-The tech-heavy Nasdaq Composite added 0.8%.

 U.S. stocks have advanced in recent days, boosted by investors' optimism about a potential treatment for coronavirus.
-Last week, the S&P 500 notched its first closing record since February, and it has climbed from there.
+Last week, the S&P 500 notched its first closing record since February and has climbed from there.

-"It's tough to really push through all-time highs," said Matt Hanna, portfolio manager at Summit Global Investments.
-"We have some resistance there."

-Senior U.S. and Chinese officials said they were committed to carrying out the phase-one trade accord signed in January.
+Investors welcomed news that senior U.S. and Chinese officials were committed to carrying out the phase-one trade accord signed in January.
 A videoconference late Monday brought together U.S. Trade Rep. Robert Lighthizer, Treasury Secretary Steven Mnuchin and Chinese Vice Premier Liu He for a formal review of the deal.

-Trade tensions between the U.S. and China buffeted markets last year before the world's two largest economies struck the phase-one deal in January.
-As relations soured over Covid-19, technology and the national-security law imposed by China on Hong Kong, investors worried that new frictions to trade and commerce would hurt the global economy.
+Trade tensions between the U.S. and China buffeted markets last year.
+As relations soured over Covid-19 and the national-security law imposed by China on Hong Kong, investors worried that new frictions to trade and commerce would hurt the global economy.

 Still, Ms. Dufossé said she wouldn't make investments based on Monday's review of the deal.